Sometimes, you’ll come into a bit of extra money. This could be from work, or…

 The more demanding the method you choose, the more (and faster) the benefits you will have.
 Every pound you decide not to spend unnecessarily builds your money-saving skill.
 It also teaches you how to spend your money more efficiently.
 Plus, every pound of debt you pay off, is a pound added to your bank account.
 In the long run, once you develop these skills, you never lose them.
 They are for life.

-So, if you still have credit card debt, a car loan, student loan or even department store debt, make it your top priority to repay that debt pronto.
+So, if you still have a payday loan, make it your top priority to repay that debt pronto.
 The sooner you start, the faster you will be in the position to be able to save for the financial independence you are longing for.
 When you are close to the finishing line, you can certainly take it easier.
 But, right now, you engines should run full speed.

 Yes, you will need to make some sacrifices, but they will be for a short period of time.
 Trust me on this one.
 If your strategy is effective, you will soon find yourself out of any debt and free to start living the life you deserve.
 You may need to take on an extra job, go car-free for a while or enjoy only local travels, depending on your life situation, but you will be rewarded for your patience and determination to get the job done effectively.